sonofhammer/widgetapi/Readme.md

  * Kubernetes v.1.30 is EOL as of June 28th 2025, we should look into updating our clusters to a later version
  * The template has the values.yaml file all ready for ingress, but we do need to deploy and test it in our cluster.
  * This helm chart does not set up a namespace and will deploy to default namespace unless you pass in the appropriate flags during deployment.
 We need to come to a consensus on how we plan on using namespaces.
- * built-in helm testing is a bit buggy, we should explore terratest or helm-unittest as alternatives.
+ * built-in helm testing is a bit buggy, and will not run all test suites without filters, we should explore terratest or helm-unittest as alternatives.
  * We will need to design a deployment approach using our CI/CD tooling.